-65 years and over Till made up 27.9%
+o - 14 65 years years and over the made up 27.9%

 Jingellic Population: 61

 Jingellic is a picturesque village nestled on the banks of the upper Murray River.
 The surrounding countryside is prime agricultural grazing land and produces some of Australia's best beef.